Home Articles Architectural Technology 7 Powerful iPad Apps for Modern Landscape Architecture & Garden Design

 2. Morpholio Trace

 Morpholio Trace is considered essential for on-site ideation and early design development.
 With its powerful layering system, designers can sketch over maps, photos, CAD plans, or even live camera inputs.
-The new AI-assisted line recognition features allow users to refine hand-drawn contours into clean, precise geometry, speeding up workflow while preserving creative freedom.
+AI-assisted line recognition features allow users to refine hand-drawn contours into clean, precise geometry, speeding up workflow while preserving creative freedom.
 For landscape architects specifically, Trace supports quick planting layouts, grading sketches, site section diagrams, and conceptual spatial studies.
 It is especially effective during client meetings or design charrettes where instant visualization helps move discussions forward productively.

 3. Concepts